draggsconnor/BlipKit/manual/effects.md

 BKTrackSetEffect (& track, BK_EFFECT_VIBRATO, vibrato, sizeof (vibrato));
 {% endhighlight %}

-This would first raise the pitch by 3 halftones within 12 ticks and lower it again within another 12 ticks, followed by the mirrowed variant in which the pitch is lowered by 3 halftones within 12 ticks and raised again within another 12 ticks.
+This first raises the pitch up by 3 halftones within 12 ticks and lowers it again within another 12 ticks; followed by the mirrowed version in which the pitch is lowered by 3 halftones within 12 ticks and raised up again within another 12 ticks.

 {% highlight text %}
                       /\